San Francisco, California, USA travel guide

 For a food-focused trip, any time of year can work, but spring and fall provide the most comfortable walking and outdoor dining conditions.

-Getting Around San Francisco, California
+Getting Around San Francisco, California, USA

 Utilize San Francisco's excellent public transportation system (Muni buses, streetcars, and cable cars) to navigate between food neighborhoods.
 A Clipper card is essential.